-The effective tax rate for fiscal 2022 was 21.1%, and differed from the U.S. statutory tax rate of 21.0% primarily due to U.S. state and local taxes, net of federal benefit, partially offset by the CARES Act NOL Carryback Provision and related tax effects and foreign profits being taxed in lower taxing jurisdictions.
-The effective tax rate for fiscal 2021 was 21.9% and differed from the U.S. statutory tax rate of 21.0% primarily due to the CARES Act NOL Carryback Provision and related tax effects, and u.S. state net operating loss carryforwards generated in fiscal 2021, partially offset by impairments of the portion of goodwill of the Watch and Accessory Brands reporting unit which is not tax deductible.
+The effective tax rate for fiscal 2023 was 20.4% and differed from the U.S. statutory tax rate of 21.0% primarily due to foreign profits being taxed in lower taxing jurisdictions and the release of certain foreign valuation allowances, partially offset by U.S. state and local taxes, net of the federal benefit.
+The effective tax rate for fiscal 2022 was 21.1% and differed from the U.S. statutory tax rate of 21.0% primarily due to U.S. state and local taxes, net of the federal benefit, partially offset by the CARES Act NOL Carryback Provision and related tax effects and foreign profits being taxed in lower taxing jurisdictions.
+The CARES Act NOL Carryback Provision was part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") which was passed in 2020, and allowed U.S. net operating losses generated in fiscal 2019, 2020 and 2021 to be carried back up to five years to prior taxable years with a statutory tax rate of 35.0% and to offset 100% of regular taxable income in such years.